Order Registry (LPOR)

 granted under Louisiana’s Domestic Abuse Assistance Act, under the Protection from

-Dating Violence Act, or under the Children’s Code Domestic Abuse Assistance Act, after the court hearing.
+Dating Violence Act, under the Children’s Code Domestic Abuse Assistance Act, under the Protection from Stalking Act, or under the Protection for Victims of Sexual Assault Act, after the court hearing.

 - Injunctions Against Abuse.
 An injunction is also a kind of order of protection, and